-Ancestors Absinthe is made in a traditional French style.
+Ancestors Absinthe (60% ABV) is made in a traditional French style.
 It includes the characteristic anise and bitterness of grand wormwood.
 What makes our absinthe unique is that it contains indigenous botanicals not found anywhere else in the world.
 Most prominent of these is African wormwood, which has a more subtle and less bitter flavour than its European cousin.
 We also use Impepho, a herb used by traditional Zulu herbalists and shamans, which adds a slightly minty flavour.
-Ancestors Absinthe pays tribute to Zulu tradition in which one’s ancestors appear in dreams and are invoked to help provide clarity and guidance.
-The dream-like label illustration includes Sangomas, Durban rickshaw drivers and the infamous Green Fairy.

 Absinthe is commonly referred to as “The Green Fairy”, and has historically been a popular drink amongst artists and philosophers.
 Its unique ability to relax and reduce inhibitions without causing drowsiness is often reported to provide moments of clarity and a dreamlike state of consciousness.
 Ancestors Absinthe pays tribute to Zulu tradition in which one’s ancestors appear in dreams and are invoked to help provide clarity and guidance.

-Ancestors Absinthe won’t make you go crazy, but it is bottled at 60% abv, so it is best enjoyed in moderation.
+Ancestors Absinthe is bottled at 60% ABV, so it is best enjoyed in moderation.
 For an authentic absinthe experience, visit Distillery 031 and book an Absinthe tasting.
 We have a hand blown, glass absinthe fountain and French crystal absinthe glasses.
 Enjoy Ancestors Absinthe in the traditional French manner as you watch the clear absinthe “louche” (become cloudy) as ice-cold water is dripped over a sugar cube.